Christophers27/Noire-Worldbuilding/Entities/Enemies/Lanternfly.md

 This lanternfly has an especially fiery lantern and a short temper.
 It rushes towards the player once seen, before exploding.

 - Explode: When the player is detected, the lanternfly makes a short dash towards them to attack them.
 If the dash does not make the player in range of attack, the lanternfly will keep moving at a faster speed.
-When within range, it will stop and explode after a short time.
+When within range, it will slow down and explode after a short time.